baklbakl/DuckLynx/info/RHSP.md

 #### Response Payload
 ```
 [0] String length
 [1..String Length] The version string.
 Typically looks like "HW: 20, Maj: 1, Min: 8, Eng: 2".
-Should not be null terminated <!-- TEST: does the string have to be null terminated for the RC app -->
+Should not be null terminated
    HW is the hardware revision.
 In the case 20 means 2.0
    Maj is the major version (1.x.x) in a semantic version
    Min is the minor version (x.8.x) in a semantic version